Spaniards: Humiliating for victims to see SF carry IRA man's coffin

-Ted Howell Sinn Fein funeral: Spanish victims group says it was 'humiliating' for IRA victims to see Sinn Fein leaders carrying coffin of IRA man Howell
+Ted Howell Sinn Fein funeral: Spanish victims group says 'humiliating' for terror victims to see Sinn Fein leaders carry IRA man's coffin

 and on Freeview 262 or Freely 565